n00byN00byD0/n00byN00byD0/README.md

 UNFORTUNATELY, understanding nothing (or even JUST NOT ENOUGH) of __ANYTHING__ THAT IS __SIGNIFICANT__ like NATURES[<-strong-link-with->]NOTHING ... in particular, (without the sound refrences TO something OR (considerate, decent people) can cause SERIOUS LOSS)

-as nothing but that

-form without a significant measure
-               2) Nothing can negate nothing because, nothing is negatable with nothing to negate.
+Nothing can negate nothing because, nothing is negatable with nothing to negate.
-               3) Nothing allows us to reliably change nothing in observance of nature nothing does not exist
+Nothing allows us to reliably change nothing in observance of nature [I Think] nothing is like the average value of sin(⏳)  etc...

-with the purity of nothing as o only the and reality through observation, very much in a pure action the nature of observation

-the experience's reality in the reality of it our nature locked in our deepest thoughtsphilosphicaly in the absence in our deepest thought through will grasping an understanding without flexing ouselves regarding lines of thought as but the effort to reframe our own

 Good code takes skill.